The Future 'Trade War' Is Digital: It’s Here And It’s Hidden

 The power of the digital economy of connections extends beyond speed and efficiency.
 Ubiquitous commerce across the globe via networks make it possible for goods and services to flow from all corners of the earth.
 However, the tracking of data, especially across China's Great Firewall, is nearly impossible.

 The future of trade, from source to sale, product to payment, requires a solution to allow authenticity to measure and balance trade.
 Trade can no longer be measured through the standards of how gross domestic product GDP calculations have been for the past century.

 The solution is to deliver authenticated data.
-The knowledge of the product, the people, the place of origin, the chain of custody and the digital payments that accompany every link in the supply chain.
-The emerging frameworks for solving the verified trail of data that drives global trade is called blockchain.
+The knowledge of the product, the people, the place of origin, the chain of custody, and the digital payments that accompany every link in the supply chain.
+The emerging framework for solving the verified trail of data that drives global trade is called the blockchain.

 Technology has changed the way trade happens — a lesson that can be learned at a noodle bar in China.

 To enable comments sign up for a Disqus account and enter your Disqus shortname in the Articulate node settings.